WWick95/holbertonschool-zero_day/0x03-git/README.md

-this directory was created to help further my knowlege of "git"
+this directory was created to help further my knowlege of "git" editing this read me to practice pullig it to my server